Exact training of Restricted Boltzmann machines on intrinsically low dimensional data: RBM optimization seen as a linear regression

 and $\log\hat p(\m) = \log\frac{1}{M}$ when evaluated on the data.
 This means that the solution to our projection problem is obtained by performing the previous linear regression with

 so that the RBM distribution will be finally of the form

 with

 i.e. a difference between 2 convex potential whenever $\F^\perp[\m]$ is convex or negligible.
-The interpolation point corresponding to the situation where there is a sufficient amount of Coulomb features to model exactly the empirical distribution is shown on Figure~\ref{fig:RBM-reg}.
-In this appealing picture there is however a loophole hidden under the carpet.
+The interpolation point corresponding to the situation where there is a sufficient amount of Coulomb features to model exactly the empirical distribution is shown on Fig.~\ref{fig:RBM-reg}.
+In this appealing picture there is however a shortcoming.
 The fact that we impose the features weights to be non-negative insures the regression curve to be convex but do not prevent it to pass above the fitted potential in empty regions of data.
-The reason for this, while the information theory argument would seem to provide some strong guarantee at first sight, is that the empirical Fisher metric is not relevant everywhere on the embedding functional space defined by the RBM features used to approximate $V(\m)$, but only on regions supported with data.
-Other directions are represented by random variables which are decorrelated from the data.
-This requires the linear regression to be complemented with some additional regularization which remains out of our reach at this point.
+The reason for this, while the information theory argument provides us with a strong guarantee at first sight, is that the empirical Fisher metric is not relevant everywhere on the embedding functional space defined by the RBM features used to approximate $V(\m)$, but only on regions supported with data.
+Other directions are represented by random variables which are decorrelated from the data, so the Fisher metric is not covered by~(\ref{eq:inner}) along these directions.
+This requires the linear regression to be complemented with some additional regularization which as shown on Fig.~\ref{fig:RBM-reg} should involve also the distance between the derivatives of the two profiles measured at the sample points.